sylwiazieba/soil-health-predictive-analysis/README.md

-c# Enhancing Soil Health: The Role of Machine Learning in Advancing Sustainable Farming Practices
+## Enhancing Soil Health: The Role of Machine Learning in Advancing Sustainable Farming Practices
 ## Case Study: Optimizing Crop Selection Through Predictive Analytics

 *“The best land to plant and grow something new again is rock bottom.
 In that sense, hitting rock bottom, although extremely painful, is also the ground to sow new life on.”